Laurel Car Accident Lawyer

 Here are a few of our car accident case results:

 - $6 million for a client who suffered a brain injury after being involved in a rear-end collision.

 - $4.8 million for a severely injured client after another vehicle struck his motorcycle.

 - $1.9 million for a client who suffered a permanent back injury due to a car accident.

 - $1.5 million for a client who had to undergo multiple surgeries after a negligent motorist cut off his motorcycle.

-- $1 million settlement on behalf of client suffered a brain injury when the driver of the car in which he was a passenger lost control of his vehicle.
+- $1 million settlement on behalf of the client who suffered a brain injury when the driver of the car in which he was a passenger lost control of his vehicle.

 Contact Chaikin, Sherman, Cammarata & Siegel, P.C.
 Today

-If you are looking for the highest level representation available for your personal injury case, turn to Chaikin, Sherman, Cammarata & Siegel, P.C.
+If you are looking for the highest level representation available for your car accident case, turn to Chaikin, Sherman, Cammarata & Siegel, P.C.
 Our firm has helped clients recover more than $500 million in compensation, and we have more than 100 years of combined experience.
-All of our partners are recognized by Washington, D.C.
-Super Lawyers®, and our firm includes three past presidents of the Trial Lawyers Association of Metropolitan Washington, D.C.
+Washington, D.C.
+Super Lawyers® recognizes all our partners, and our firm includes three past presidents of the Trial Lawyers Association of Metropolitan Washington, D.C.

 We work to help our clients obtain fair settlement offers to compensate them for the injuries they’ve suffered, but our attorneys are incredibly well-equipped to go to trial if needed.
 Call (202) 659-8600 or contact us online to get the proven legal representation you deserve.